Learn - Accessibility

 |---|---|

-| Bigger or smaller text (tablets and desktop) | Accessibility, drag the Text Size slider |
+| Bigger or smaller text (windows wider than 480 pixels) | Accessibility, drag the Text Size slider |

-| Light or dark mode | Theme Variant, flip the toggle |
+| Light or dark mode | Theme Variant, flip the toggle (or tap the sun or moon button in the header) |

 | A higher-contrast theme | Open the hamburger menu, tap Themes, browse the Community segment |